 Robert Bozick is a sociologist based in RAND's Santa Monica office and a professor at the Pardee RAND Graduate School.
 His research focuses on the linkages between school and work over the life course, youth employment and youth labor markets, inequality in higher education, and the transition to adulthood for disadvantaged populations.
+A core focus of his research is identifying the most effective policies and programs to improve college and career readiness for those facing economic and health challenges.
+He recently completed a large, national study on the effectiveness of correctional education in reducing recidivism and improving employment outcomes for the Department of Justice's Bureau of Justice Assistance.

-Bozick, Robert and Ben Dalton, "Balancing Career and Technical Education with Academic Coursework: The Consequences for Mathematics Achievement Over the Last Two Years of High School," Educational Evaluation and Policy Analysis, 35:123-138, 2013 (forthcoming)
+Bozick, Robert and Ben Dalton, "Balancing Career and Technical Education with Academic Coursework: The Consequences for Mathematics Achievement Over the Last Two Years of High School," Educational Evaluation and Policy Analysis, 35:123-138, 2013

 Dalton, Ben and Robert Bozick "Adding College-Ready Coursework to a Career-Ready Pathway: Implications for Dropping Out of High School," in Smerdon, Becky and Kathryn Borman, Pressing Forward: Increasing and Expanding Rigor and Relevance in America's High Schools, Information Age Publishing, 2012